MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-aggregations.md

 For more information about Dual storage mode, see [Manage storage mode in Power BI Desktop](desktop-storage-mode.md).

-### Strong vs. limited relationships
+### Regular vs. limited relationships

-Aggregation hits based on relationships require strong relationships.
+Aggregation hits based on relationships require regular relationships.

-Strong relationships include the following storage mode combinations, where both tables are from a single source:
+Regular relationships include the following storage mode combinations, where both tables are from a single source:

 | Table on the *many* sides | Table on the *1* side |
 | ------------- |----------------------|